Digital inclusion gap

 Has the difference in digital inclusion between people with disability and the Australian population decreased over time?

 The data in the graph and the table below show the digital inclusion of people with disability (aged 18 and over) compared with the Australian population.
-In 2021, the score difference in digital inclusion between people with disability and the Australian population was 9.1.
+Data from 2024 are used as the baseline to track change over time.
+The score difference in digital inclusion between people with disability and the Australian population was 9.8 in 2024.

 Source: Australian Digital Inclusion Index (ADII) | Data source overview